Galaxy: The Prettiest Star

 Galaxy: The Prettiest Star is a graphic novel written by Jadzia Axelrod and illustrated by Jess Taylor.
 The novel was published by DC Comics on May 17, 2022.
 It tells the story of Galaxy, a teenage alien princess, who is forced to hide on Earth when her home planet is conquered.
 To hide herself from her enemies, Galaxy uses alien technology to present herself as a human boy.

 Publication history

 Galaxy: The Prettiest Star, created by writer Jadzia Axelrod and artist Jess Taylor, first appeared in a Special Edition #1 released on Free Comic Book Day 2022.
 Days later, the graphic novel arrived in stores on May 17.
 As of April 2023, the book's initial run was announced as "nearly sold out" by Axlerod herself, with DC meeting demand with a second print run.

 The titular character, Galaxy, later became a supporting character for Axelrod's run on Hawkgirl.
+She is also a major character in Bad Dream: A Dreamer Story.